Create and customize Microsoft Sentinel playbooks from content templates

 Basics: Locate your new playbook (Logic Apps resource) and give it a name (can use default).

-Parameters: Enter customer-specific values that playbook will use.
-For example, if this playbook will send an email to the SOC, you can define the recipient address here.
-This tab will be shown only if the playbook has parameters.
+Parameters: Enter customer-specific values that the playbook uses.
+For example, if this playbook sends an email to the SOC, you can define the recipient address here.
+This tab is shown only if the playbook has parameters.

 If this playbook has a custom connector in use, it should be deployed in the same resource group, and you will be able to insert its name in this tab.

 Connections: Expand each action to see the existing connections you created for previous playbooks.
 Learn more about creating connections for playbooks.

 For custom connectors, connections will be displayed by the name of the custom connector entered in the Parameters tab.

 If there aren't any, or if you want to create new ones, choose Create new connection after deployment.
 This option takes you to the Logic Apps designer after the deployment process is completed.

 For connectors that support connecting with managed identity, such as Microsoft Sentinel, this is the connection method selected by default.

 Review and Create: View a summary of the process and await validation of your input before creating the playbook.

 After following the steps in the playbook creation wizard to the end, you're taken to the new playbook's workflow design in the Logic Apps designer.